 Our approach has been to avoid structural changes to products so we have made a small number of clarifications to how we describe some fund objectives, to ensure these funds can continue to invest in UK assets as they do now.

 The majority of our EU investors are already invested in our Luxembourg or Irish fund ranges.

-No. The existing service providers to the EU funds are based in the EU, and the service providers to the UK funds are based in the UK.
+Brexit does not necessitate any changes to service providers.
+The existing service providers to the EU funds are based in the EU, and the service providers to the UK funds are based in the UK.

 No. Janus Henderson Investors has operated offices in continental Europe for some time; we have offices in Luxembourg, Germany, France, Spain, Italy and The Netherlands.